cferdinandi/houdini/README.md

 ### Use Houdini events in your own scripts

-You can also call the Houdini toggle event in your own scripts:
+You can also call the Houdini toggle event in your own scripts.

+#### toggleContent()
+Expand or collapse a content area.

 ```javascript
 houdini.toggleContent(